When your computer life has come to an end, proper destruction of your hard drive is vital to the security of your business.

 Our standard at PK Tech is to handle our clients’ cybersecurity with extreme caution.
 We understand the information on your hard drive is vital so we handle it as such.
 What we consider “standard process” for securing your information is above and beyond what most people do: our process is detailed, purposeful and effective.

 How can you have your hard drive destroyed?

 If you’re a business in the Greater Phoenix area, contact us for a free Discovery Session meeting.
 We securely destroy and document all of our clients’ retired hard drives in-house free of charge.

 If you have an IT company, ask them about their process for dealing with old hard drives and what it costs.
 If you’re in an industry that deals with sensitive data, you MUST securely destroy and have documentation it happened!

-If you’re a consumer, we'll donate $5 to the Arizona Humane Society for each hard drive you want destroyed.
+If you, as a consumer, donate $5 to the Arizona Humane Society, we’ll destroy your hard drive for free.
 Contact us to arrange a time to drop off proof of donation and the hard drives you want destroyed!

 Click HERE to donate.

 To contact PK Tech, click here.